 We never ask children any questions about their families.

-Even they ask, we do not give them contact information.
+Even if they ask, we do not give them contact information.

 We will never ask for their surnames

-Some parents do not know where their children live, so they do not take pictures of their faces.
+Some parents do not know where their children live, so we do not take pictures of their faces.

 We do not offer something to the home's superiors or children without confirmation: gifts, food, promises of another visit, or lessons of any kind

 We must be aware of our clothes and take a professional attitude.
 We need to be aware of physical contact.
 The house demands that the small children not be excessively hugged.

 In the safe zone, each homes shakes their hands and touches their shoulders.
 Do not touch the face, head or other areas.

 It is important that volunteers visiting the home stay healthy to avoid the spread of diseases and pathogens to children in the home.
 If you can not volunteer because of illness, please notify us directly or home if visiting regularly.